phpDocumentor/phpDocumentor/docs/internals/configuration.rst

 phpDocumentor's configuration module provides the application with the ability to load configuration from disk and augments that with the information provided by the user when they started phpDocumentor.

-In doing this it populates an entity of class `phpDocumentor\Configuration\Configuration` and adjusts this when newer configuration options become available.
+In doing this it populates an entity of class :php:class:`phpDocumentor\Configuration\Configuration` and adjusts this when newer configuration options become available.

     Please note: this is a mutable object that may change during the life cycle of the application by design.